wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 pows pow = iterate (pow *) 1
 ```

-In here, we define a function that takes in an integer and returns a list of integers (that's what the first line shows: a type signature).
+In here, we define a function that takes in an **integer** and returns a **list of integers** (that's what the first line shows: a type signature).

-In Haskell, parameters are separated by spaces (not enclosed in brackets and seperated by commas, for those of you familiar with C-style languages).
-The first and only parameter we take in is `pow`.
+In Haskell, parameters are separated by **spaces** (not enclosed in brackets and seperated by commas, for those of you familiar with C-style languages).
+The first and only parameter we take in is named as `pow`.

 Here, we return the result of `iterate (pow *) 1`.
 What does that function do?
 Let's look at the definition of `iterate`.